OriAmir/React-Responsive-Gallery/README.md

 Images could be selected via the gallery.<br/><br/>
 The library expose function and hook to manage the images: <br/>
 <b>getSelectedImages</b>- function that return id's array of the selected images.<br/>
-<b>useSelect</b>- hook that return id's array of the selected images , then we could listen to changes in the images if needed. <br/><br/>
+<b>useSelect</b>- hook that return id's array of the selected images , then we could listen to changes in the images if needed.<br/>
+This hook will work as expected only AFTER the dom is initialized with the images. <br/><br/>
 You can control the selected images yourself in your component or just get the images using function/hook.<br/>
 <b>Uncontrolled</b> - The library will manage the selected images and you will get them using the <i>getSelectedImages</i> function.
 To use that functionally you just need to pass the <i>selectable</i> boolean attribute to the library.<br/>
 <b>Controlled</b> - You will manage the selected images yourself using <i>selectableItems</i> and <i>onSelect</i> functions.<br/><br/>